File your taxes in Italy in 2020: tips and deadlines

 Who has to file taxes?

-Not everybody has the obligation to file taxes.
-Some individuals are exempt from filing taxes:
+Not everyone is required to file taxes.
+The following individuals are exempt from filing taxes:

 I am an Italian resident, should I file taxes?

-It does not matter where your income is made or what citizenship you have, if you are resident you have to pay taxes on any income made anywhere in the world
+It does not matter where your income is made or what citizenship you have, if you are a tax resident of Italy, you MUST pay taxes on any income made anywhere in the world.

 Which Italian tax form should I file?